john-yohan-park/ImagePro/README.md

 - detects an image's edges and re-renders it black & white solely consisting of its edges
 - conducts empirical analysis on 2 edge-detection algorithms: Euclidean & Sobel

-Feel free to clone this repo and run the application locally.
+Feel free to clone this repository and run the application locally.

 <b>Requirements</b>
 - Node JS version 13.12.0